 At some point, I hired a personal injury defense lawyer but fired her after a few months because she wasn’t experienced enough and had no clue how to use computers.
 I found it too difficult to delegate work, knowing I could always do it better.

 I had 135 cases without any employees, and I burned out.
 I gave up my law practice for several years.
-During that time, someone offered $3M to buy 1-800-HURT-911®, but I declined because I thought I might need to get my law practice going again.
+During that time, someone offered $3M to buy 1-800-HURT-911®.
+I declined because I thought I might need to get my law practice going again, and I would need my vanity phone to start over.

 Sure enough, I needed to make money again, and I started my law practice back up.
 Again, thanks to 1-800-HURT-911®, I quickly grew my practice back to where it was.